10 Classic Rock Songs About Dogs

 #5 – Dog Eat Dog (performed by AC/DC)

 Released in Australia as a single in 1977, “Dog Eat Dog” came from AC/DC’s album, Let There Be Rock.
 It became a number sixty hit on its official music chart.
 The songwriting team of Bon Scott, Angus Young, and Malcolm Young used dogs as a reference to describe the ruthlessness of the corporate world.
 AC/DC technically sang about the dog-eat-dog world of the music industry, knowing how difficult it is to get noticed and earn a decent record deal.
-This is also a mentality that applies to everyday life as people struggle to survive in what sometimes feels like the world has turned into a fighting dog pit.
+This mentality applies to everyday life as people struggle to survive in what sometimes feels like the world has turned into a fighting dog pit.

 #4 – By-Tor and the Snow Dog (performed by Rush)